ngeor/kamino/README.md

 Normally, apps aren't released to Nexus.

+## `null` vs `Optional`

+- No method should ever return `null`.
+- Accepting a `null` parameter can be tolerated.
+- Returning an `Optional` if preferred over returning `null`.

+## Third party libraries

+The following third party libraries are preferred:

+- Apache Commons Lang3
+- jUnit 5
+- AssertJ
+- Mockito

 ## Tips

 - Upgrade the parent pom of all modules with `mvn versions:update-parent -DallowSnapshots`
 - Build native image of internal tools with `mvn -Pnative -am -pl internal-tooling/changes/ package -DskipTests`
+- The `build.sh` script does some re-building of everything and re-generates GitHub workflows